rubiojr/rubiojr.github.com/_posts/2013-04-29-distributing-complex-ruby-scripts-with-omnibus-generated-debian-packages.md

 ---
 {% include JB/setup %}

-Let's say you have a nice little ruby script you want to distribute to a large number of Debian/Ubuntu hosts.
+Let's say I have a nice little ruby script I want to distribute to a large number of Debian/Ubuntu hosts.

-Ideally, all you have to do is to scp the script to the hosts and 'apt-get install ruby' on them, then I can execute my script.
+Ideally, all I have to do is to scp the script to the hosts and 'apt-get install ruby' on them, then I can execute my script.
 Piece of cake.